ConYel/my_site_two/README.md

 No sooner does man discover intelligence than he tries to involve it in his own stupidity.
 ― Jacques Yves Cousteau

+It is very unfair to judge any body's conduct, without an intimate knowledge of their situation.
+― Jane Austen